If you have a preschool child and you need more information on high-quality preschool programs, we would like to help.

-If you're just getting started on a preschool search, try Working Your Way Through the Childcare Maze: A Guide to Help Parents Find and Choose Quality Childcare.
+If you're just getting started on a preschool search, try Working Your Way Through the Childcare Maze: A Guide to Help Parents Find and Choose Quality Childcare (PDF).

 Colorado Preschool Program

 CPP is a state-funded program.
-Determination of eligibility, which is based on factors defined by the Colorado General Assembly, and enrollment are coordinated at a local level.
+Determination of eligibility and enrollment are coordinated at a local level.
 To find out about CPP options in your community, click here to find the school district contact who can help you with enrollment.

 Colorado Child Care Assistance Program

-This is a state and federal mandated program for three- and four-year-old children who meet state eligibility criteria of developmental delay or disability and are experiencing challenges in their learning and development.
+Preschool special education is a state and federally mandated program for three and four-year-old children who are experiencing challenges in their learning and development and meet state eligibility criteria for special education and related services.

 Child Care Directories